Maloyroyorko/DVGA-application-security-assessment/README.md

 # DVGA-application-security-assessment
 6-day black-box web application and API security assessment of DVGA, following OWASP WSTG and OWASP API Security Top 10 methodologies.
 Identified and validated 13 security findings across authentication, authorization, GraphQL/API security, and injection attack surfaces, supported by evidence and professional VAPT reporting.

-# DVGA VAPT DAST Project
+# DVGA VAPT DAST Project Completed By Maloy Roy Orko

-6-day black-box web application and API security assessment of DVGA, following OWASP WSTG and OWASP API Security Top 10 methodologies.
-Identified and validated 13 security findings across authentication, authorization, GraphQL/API security, and injection attack surfaces, supported by evidence and professional VAPT reporting.
+From GraphQL reconnaissance to confirmed exploitation.

+This project documents a six-day black-box VAPT of DVGA, where the application was systematically tested beyond its intended functionality to identify weaknesses across its GraphQL interface, authentication and authorization controls, input handling, and server-side processing.
+The assessment resulted in 13 confirmed vulnerabilities, each manually validated and documented with reproducible evidence, technical impact, CVSS v3.1 assessment, and remediation recommendations.

 # DVGA Vulnerability Assessment & Penetration Testing (VAPT)